kalgynirae/recipes/chicken_curry.md

 </aside>

-This curry is my attempt to duplicate the "Chicken Curry" from the Indian Cuisine restaurant in Gainesville, FL.
+This curry is my attempt to duplicate the “Chicken Curry” from the Indian Cuisine restaurant in Gainesville, FL.
 This version is pretty darn close, but there's still room for improvement.